Saturday, November 15, 2014

 Sometimes the basement needs a little cleanup, and since a knee injury has me sidelined from sailing and heavy work, sifting through a box of old pictures was worthwhile enough.

-Our first week with our Stiletto 27, Cherokee Sun, 1992.
-Later she got repainted, added a chute, bigger motor, and limited cruising amenities.
+Our first week with our Stiletto 27, Cherokee Sun, built in 1981, photo 1992.
+Later she got repainted, I added a chute, a bigger motor, and some limited cruising amenities.

-Taught me to sail tender boats even faster (this one tacked downwind too, with the chute), without capsize, and whetted my taste for cruising.
+The Stiletto taught me to sail tender boats even faster (this one tacked downwind too, with the chute), without capsize, and whetted my taste for cruising.
+Really, it was having a daughter that got me into cruising.
+(I went kayaking with my daughter today--she's all grown up and teaching 2nd grade now).

 Saturday, August 30, 2014